pmurphy316/Week-16-Homework-Submission-File-Penetration-Testing-1/class_2_Week_16_Penetration_Testing_1_Homework_SubmissionFile.md

 Your client has asked that you help identify any vulnerabilities with their file-sharing server.
 Using the Metasploitable machine to act as your client's server, complete the following:

-- Command for Zenmap to run a service scan against the Metasploitable machine: nmap -T4 -F --script ftp-vsftpd-backdoor 192.168.0.10
+- Command for Zenmap to run a service scan against the Metasploitable machine: nmap -sV -sC -oN 192.168.0.10

 - Bonus command to output results into a new text file named `zenmapscan.txt`:

-- Zenmap vulnerability script command: nmap -T4 -F --script ftp-vsftpd-backdoor 192.168.0.10 > zenmapscan.txt
+- Zenmap vulnerability script command: nmap -sV -sC -oN zenmapscan.txt 192.168.0.10

   Use Zenmap's scripting engine to identify a vulnerability associated with the service running on the 139/445 port from your previous scan.
 - Once you have identified this vulnerability, answer the following questions for your client:

-  1. What is the vulnerability:
+  1. What is the vulnerability: Samba since version 3.5.0 and before 4.6.4, 4.5.10 and 4.4.14 is vulnerable to remote code execution vulnerability.

-  2. Why is it dangerous:
+  2. Why is it dangerous: It allows a malicious client to upload a shared library to a writable share, and then cause the server to load and execute it.

   3. What mitigation strategies can you recommendations for the client to protect their server: Use a firewall to protect ports 139/445